 We analyzed the problem of whether there are distinct subspecies or cryptic species within the western pond turtle, Emys marmorata (Baird and Girard 1852) (formerly Clemmys marmorata; see (Feldman and Parham 2002)).
 Emys marmorata is distributed from northern Washington State, USA to Baja California, Mexico.
 Traditionally, E. marmorata was classified into two named subspecies: the northern E. marmorata marmorata and the southern Emys marmorata pallida (Seeliger 1945), with a central Californian intergrade zone in between.
 Emys marmorata marmorata is differentiated from E. marmorata pallida by the presence of a pair of triangular inguinal scales and darker neck markings.
 The triangular inguinal plates can sometimes be present in E. marmorata pallida although they are considerably smaller.
 Seeliger (1945) did not formally include the Baja California populations of E. marmorata in either taxon, implying the existence of a third distinct but unnamed subspecies.

 Previous work on morphological variation in E. marmorata has focused primarily on differentiation between populations over a portion of the species’ total range (Lubcke and Wilson 2007; Germano and Rathbun 2008; Germano and Bury 2009; Bury, Germano, and Bury 2010); comparatively few studies have included specimens from across the entire range (Holland 1992).
-Most of these studies considered how local biotic and abiotic factors may contribute to differences in carapace length and found that size can vary greatly between different populations (Lubcke and Wilson 2007; Germano and Rathbun 2008; Germano and Bury 2009).
+Most of these studies considered how local biotic and abiotic factors may contribute to differences in carapace length, and they found that size can vary greatly between different populations (Lubcke and Wilson 2007; Germano and Rathbun 2008; Germano and Bury 2009).
 There also has been interest in size-based sexual dimorphism in E. marmorata (Holland 1992; Lubcke and Wilson 2007; Germano and Bury 2009), with males being on average larger than females based on total carapace length and other linear measurements.
 However, the quality of size as a classifier of sex can vary greatly between populations (Holland 1992) because of the magnitude of size differences among populations (Lubcke and Wilson 2007; Germano and Bury 2009).
 The effect of sexual dimorphism on shape, sensu Kendall (1977), has not been assessed (Holland 1992; Lubcke and Wilson 2007; Germano and Rathbun 2008).

-Of particular relevance in the context of cryptic diversity in E. marmorata is the morphometric analysis of carapace shape carried out by Holland (1992), who compared populations of E. marmorata from three areas of the species range.
-This study concluded that geographic distance was a poor indicator of morphological differentiation, and instead hypothesized that geographic features such as breaks between different drainage basis are probably more important barriers to dispersal and interbreeding.
-Additionally, Holland (1992) suggested that morphological differences were more pronounced as the magnitude of barriers and distance increased, but this variation required many variables to adequately capture, implying only very subtle morphological differentiation between putatively distinct populations.
+Of particular relevance in the context of cryptic diversity in E. marmorata is the morphometric analysis of carapace shape carried out by Holland (1992), who compared populations of E. marmorata from three areas of the species' range.
+Holland concluded that geographic distance was a poor indicator of morphological differentiation, and instead hypothesized that geographic features such as breaks between different drainage basis are probably more important barriers to dispersal and interbreeding.
+Additionally, he suggested that morphological differences were more pronounced as the magnitude of barriers and distance increased, but this variation required many variables to adequately capture, implying only very subtle morphological differentiation between putatively distinct populations.
 Finally, Holland concluded that E. marmorata is best classified as three distinct species: a northern species, a southern species, and a Columbia Basin species.
 This classification is similar to that of Seeliger (1945), except elevated to the species level and without recognition of a distinct Baja species.